hdShang/arxiv-daily/docs/cs-GR/2025-10-08/papers/251006802v1-capture-and-interact-rapid-3d-object-acquisition-and-rendering-with-.md

 ---
 layout: default
-title: Capture and Interact: Rapid 3D Object Acquisition and Rendering with Gaussian Splatting in Unity
+title: "Capture and Interact: Rapid 3D Object Acquisition and Rendering with Gaussian Splatting in Unity"
 ---

 # Capture and Interact: Rapid 3D Object Acquisition and Rendering with Gaussian Splatting in Unity